Get Help

 PDF Files

-I wrote these training bulletins with the Director of Research and CEO of EVAWI, whose mission is to “inspire and educate those who respond to gender-based violence, equipping them with the knowledge and tools they need to support victims and hold perpetrators accountable.”
+I wrote these training bulletins in 2020 with the Director of Research and CEO of EVAWI, whose mission is to “inspire and educate those who respond to gender-based violence, equipping them with the knowledge and tools they need to support victims and hold perpetrators accountable.”

 Important Things to Get Right About the “Neurobiology of Trauma”